 Do you like eating cabbage and want to grow it yourself but don’t have outdoor space?
-Then my latest article is for you!
+Then this article is for you!

 Owing to their small size, cabbages can be grown just as well in containers as they can in the ground, making them perfect for gardeners with limited space.

-Actually, whether you have little space, poor garden soil, or perhaps you just don’t want to work in the garden, then growing cabbage in the container is a perfect option for growing your own produce.
+Whether you have little space, poor garden soil, or perhaps you just don’t want to work in the garden, then growing cabbage in a container is a perfect option for growing your own produce.

 With a little care, you can have fresh, nutritious, and fibre-rich cabbage on your plate.